 Manitoba Development Corporation supported Manitoba Trade and Investment in the facilitation of cost-sharing partnerships for specific projects and provided administrative support for missions by collecting revenues and paying related expenditures.
-To align with the Economic Growth Action Plan and the Team Manitoba approach to economic development, the Manitoba government has engaged partner organizations to assist in the delivery of trade and investment-related programming and services.
-As this new model matures, funding under this division will be realigned to support strategic initiatives that deliver on its trade and investment mandate.
+As the new Economic Development Agency for the province is established, funding under this division will be realigned to support strategic initiatives that deliver on its trade and investment mandate.